-Members are advised that correspondence has been received from the East Antrim Old Vehicle Club requesting sponsorship for its Annual Portrush Cavalcade, Charity Classic Car Run 2022.
-This event has been sponsored by the Council since 2015 and previously by the legacy Council.
+Members were advised that correspondence had been received from the East Antrim Old Vehicle Club requesting sponsorship for its Annual Portrush Cavalcade, Charity Classic Car Run 2022.
+This event had been sponsored by the Council since 2015 and previously by the legacy Council.
 Each year the Old Vehicle Club donates all sponsorship raised to a nominated charity.